nextstrain/nextstrain.org/docs/redis.rst

           heroku addons:detach REDIS -a "$app"
       done

-4. Create the new, upgraded Redis instance as a fork (snapshot copy) of the old:
+4. Create the new, upgraded Redis instance on `nextstrain-server` as a fork (snapshot copy) of the old:

    .. code-block:: bash